 This engaging installation features numerous Venetian glass lamps with autonomous LEDs floating on water.
 Each one pulses slow or fast, in sync with its own rhythm.
 You can also interact with the floating lamps by pushing them – if they fall down, they will automatically right themselves and gradually return to their original blinking pattern.
 The combination of the lamps interacting with people and with each other eventually creates the artwork’s so-called spontaneous order.

 You can also sit down to enjoy a cup of tea at tables spread out amongst the lamps.
 The tea itself is another artwork titled ‘Tea in Spontaneous Order’.
 The first thing you’ll notice is that the tea makes a special sound when poured into the glass in front of you.

 The light from each glass shines and fades, pulsing at different rhythms, similar to the floating lamps.
 As you sip your tea, the light will fade out, but if you stay still, you'll notice that the surrounding lamps and the tea glasses can all interact with each other, shining and fading together.

-The exhibition takes place from April 15 2021 to March 31 2022 at the Fukuoka Shoyu Gallery in Okayama city, Okayama prefecture.
+The exhibition takes place until March 31 2023 at the Fukuoka Shoyu Gallery in Okayama city, Okayama prefecture.
 Tickets are on a first come first served basis and can only be purchased on the day of the event.
 Entrance is ¥1,000 per person and includes one cup of tea.
 For more information, visit the official website.